zowe/docs-site/docs/user-guide/zowe-getting-started-tutorial.md

 Use the 3270 Terminal application plug-in to view the same job that you filtered out in the previous task.

 Zowe not only provides new, modern applications to interact with z/OS®, but it also integrates the traditional 3270 terminal interface that you may also be familiar with.
 The 3270 Terminal application plug-in provides a basic, emulated 3270 terminal connection to the mainframe via the Zowe Application Server.
+The basic functionality includes the support for the [special keys](plugin-tn3270-keyboard.md) such as Attention or PF keys.

 **Follow these steps:**